chandraucb/03-JavaScript-Password-Generator/README.md

 Application will prompt for various options whether to include uppercase, lowercase, numeric & special character and take length for password.
 At least one character type with a valid password length is required to create password.
 When all prompts are answered, new password will be displayed on the page.

 #Reference
-Crreate password was build based logic explain by below blog post link, https://dev.to/code_mystery/random-password-generator-using-javascript-6a
+Crreate password was build based logic explained in below blog post link, https://dev.to/code_mystery/random-password-generator-using-javascript-6a